monome/docs/norns/study-0.md

 Let's make a change so that K3 plays a random selection of discrete pitches from a table, instead of randomly selecting pitches across a range.

+Instead of using a `sequins`, let's use a regular Lua table.
 Replace the `engine.hz` line from the previous exercise with:

 ```lua
 basket = {80,201,400,555,606}